 They will be able to provide counselling or refer you for counselling if you need it.

 It's against the law to try to cause your own abortion.
 This includes buying abortion pills online.

 You will not know if pills sold online are genuine and they could be harmful.

-Before doing anything, contact an abortion advice service such as the British Pregnancy Advisory Service (BPAS), Marie Stopes International, a GP or sexual health service, who can help you find appropriate care for free and in confidence.
+Before doing anything, contact an abortion advice service such as the British Pregnancy Advisory Service (BPAS), MSI Reproductive Choices UK, a GP or sexual health service, who can help you find appropriate care for free and in confidence.

 Page last reviewed: 24 April 2020

 Next review due: 24 April 2023